aiHelpmate/Student-Information-Management-System/README.md

   - Console-based UI that guides users through various functionalities.
   - Clear prompts and structured outputs for user interactions.

-## Technologies Used

-- **C++**: The core programming language used for implementing the system, showcasing proficiency in object-oriented programming.
-- **File I/O**: Utilizes file handling to store and retrieve user and module data.
-- **Standard Template Library (STL)**: Employs vectors and other STL components for efficient data management.

-## Code Structure

-- **User.h / User.cpp**: Defines the `User` class and its functionalities, including user management and data handling.
-- **Module.h / Module.cpp**: Implements the `Module` class, encapsulating module-related data and operations.
-- **Utils.h / Utils.cpp**: Provides utility functions for loading user and module data from files and processing strings.
-- **StudentLogic.h / StudentLogic.cpp**: Contains the logic specific to student interactions, including menu navigation and grade management.
-- **TeacherLogic.h / TeacherLogic.cpp**: Manages the functionalities available to teachers, such as updating grades and module information.
-- **StaffLogic.h / StaffLogic.cpp**: Facilitates staff operations for managing users and modules.
-- **StringHelper.h / StringHelper.cpp**: Offers formatting and display functions to enhance console output readability.

-## Functions

 1. Students object:
    - Students can securely log in using their username and password through the login interface.
    - Students can update their personal information, including phone number and address, by navigating to the profile settings.